 Even for children from a stable background, malnutrition and disease can wreak havoc.
 A quarter of Ugandan children will not reach their 15th birthday.
 In the Kamuli District, 24% of all deliveries result in stillbirths, and the infant mortality rate is twice the national average.

-Uganda Orphans Fund began in 2002, founded by Duncan Hill.
+Uganda Orphans Fund began in 2002 when Duncan received God’s call to go to Uganda.
 In the early years, UOF partnered with other relief organizations to build over 30 orphan homes in various locations.
 A typical orphan home cost $40,000 and houses 50-60 children.
 UOF left the ongoing care of the orphans to local church leaders, and other ministries in the area.

 In 2012, we began a Sponsorship Program to help older children obtain a high school education and vocational training.
 Over 120 kids are currently sponsored, and that number is growing.